dcos/dcos/packages/calico/README.md

 ## DC/OS Calico component

-DC/OS Calico component integrates the [Calico networking](https://www.projectcalico.org) into DC/OS, by providing Calico CNI plugin for Mesos Universal Container Runtime, besides, the calico control panel will provide the functionality of network policy for DC/OS workloads.
+DC/OS Calico component integrates the [Calico networking](https://www.projectcalico.org) into DC/OS, by providing the Calico CNI plugin for Mesos Universal Container Runtime and the Calico libnetwork plugin for Docker Engine.
+In addition, the calico control panel will provide the functionality of configuring the network policy for DC/OS workloads.

 ### DC/OS Calico services

 DC/OS Calico integrates Calico into DC/OS for managing container networking and network security, three services are introduced:

-- dcos-calico-bird.service: A BGP client that exchanges routing information between hosts for Calico. [source](https://github.com/projectcalico/bird)
+* `dcos-calico-bird.service`: A BGP client that exchanges routing information between hosts for Calico. [(source)](https://github.com/projectcalico/bird)
-- dcos-calico-confd.service: The confd templating engine monitors etcd datastores and generating and reloading bird configuration dynamically. [source](https://github.com/projectcalico/node)
+* `dcos-calico-confd.service`: The confd templating engine monitors etcd datastores and generating and reloading bird configuration dynamically. [(source)](https://github.com/projectcalico/node)
-- dcos-calico-felix.service: the control panel for Calico networking to program routes and ACL's for containers. [source](https://github.com/projectcalico/node)
+* `dcos-calico-felix.service`: the control panel for Calico networking to program routes and ACL's for containers. [(source)](https://github.com/projectcalico/node)
+* `dcos-calico-libntwork-plugin.service`: the network plugin for Docker that provides Calico networking to the Docker Engine. [(source)](https://github.com/projectcalico/libnetwork-plugin)

 ## Configuration Reference(Networking)